Adjustable Combs in Brandon, VT

 1st - Make Comb Height Adjustment:

-- Loosen the two set screws with the supplied #15 Torx Plus Allen Handle wrench (only turn the Allen Handle counterclockwise approximately 1 revolution).
+- Loosen the two set screws with the supplied #15 Torx Plus Allen Flag Key wrench (only turn the Allen Key counterclockwise approximately 1 revolution).

 - The two set screws should never be removed and only loosened enough to slide the top comb off from the center comb post.
 Trying to remove the screws will cause irreparable damage to the comb.